nstanford5/ERC20/ERC20.md

   const D = Participant('Deployer', {

   });
-  const ERC20 = API({
+  const A = API({

   });
 });
 ```
-This structure will allow a single address to bind to `D` and allow `ERC20` functions to be called by other contracts or off-chain by frontends representing any number of different users.
+This structure will allow a single address to bind to `D` and allow `A` functions to be called by other contracts or off-chain by frontends representing any number of different users.

 We also want to define Views and Events that make blockchain information more easily accessible to the frontend.
 Views will increase the visibility of information and Events allow monitoring of significant actions in our Reach program.